 - 50 g butter, melted

-- 750 g curd cheese, minced 3 times
+- 750 g curd cheese, finely ground (or minced) three times

 - 2 tsp vanilla extract